 “A typical 2 tablespoon serving provides a whopping 22% of the daily value for magnesium and 10% of the daily value for calcium,” says Megan Wong, an RD at AlgaeCal.

-Almond butter is also rich in vitamins B3, B6, B9, E, and some forms of vitamin A. It is also a rich source of omega-3 fatty acids, which are excellent antioxidants.
+Almond butter is also rich in minerals, vitamins B3, B6, B9, E, and some forms of vitamin A. It is also a rich source of omega-3 fatty acids, which are excellent antioxidants.
 These vitamins aren’t normally found in the body and need to be supplemented through food sources.
 Almond butter is an excellent one.

 Read on to find out how your body can benefit from almond butter.